 In parent counseling, clients will frequently ask, "Why can't our kids just get along?"
 "Why must they continually fight with each other?"

-Parents grow tired of the constant bickering, teasing, competing, and ongoing provocation between their children that's always going on, and that usually becomes more frequent during adolescence, a more combative and aggressive age.
+Parents grow tired of the constant bickering, teasing, competing, and ongoing provocation between their children and that usually becomes more frequent during adolescence, a more combative and aggressive age.

 The adults can't understand why their children won't stay off each other's case, get out of each other's way, leave each other alone, and just be friends.

 The answer is "the children do."
 Fighting is not a sign of siblings not getting along.
-It is HOW they get along - using conflict to test their power, establish differences, and ventilate emotion with a familiar family adversary.
-It's how they manage their like/dislike relationship, each side of which is compelling in its own way.
+It is how they get along, using conflict to test their power, establish differences, and vent emotions with a familiar family adversary.
+It's how they manage their love-hate relationship, each side of which is compelling in its own way.
 In healthy sibling rivalries, they can be both good companions and good opponents with each other.
-In unhealthy rivalries there is only enmity.
+In unhealthy rivalries, there is only enmity.

 And of course, fighting has recreational value too.
 It gives them something to do when bored around the home or in the back seat of the car or even when out at the restaurant.
 When things are dull, conflict can liven up family life.